 The synopsis must show that your scientific work meets the academic standards and that, together with your publication/s, you demonstrate the ability to work scientifically on your doctoral subject in an independent manner.
-The synopsis should generally contain 5 000 to 10 000 words (excluding spaces and references) and not more than 40 references.
+The synopsis should generally contain 5 000 to 10 000 words excluding spaces and references (NEW: The former rule that the mantle text should not contain more than 40 references has been abolished).
 However, these are mere guidelines.
 Deviations from these requirements are possible in justified cases.

 If you take pictures, tables, texts etc. from the publication/s you submit, please indicate this by a correct quotation!
 If you are not the only author of a publication, you must not treat the publication as if all texts, figures, tables etc. were your own intellectual property.

 Ideally, your synopsis has the following structure: (i) The extensive introduction must contain the state of current research and the dissertation’s significance for the specific subject.
 This is followed by (ii) a description of the methods as well as (iii) a detailed presentation of the results and, if applicable, (iv) the depiction of clinical applications, possible limitations of the study/studies and new scientific questions.
 In publications with several authors, your contribution must be precisely described with regard to content and scope.

 Please indicate all authors of a publication in the bibliography - regardless of the citation method used!
 "Et.
 Al." Is not allowed!
 Please also note the information provided by the Office for Research Integrity regarding the preparation of the dissertation.